-This last point can be evaluated by looking at other diagnostic parameters (leverage, delta-betas etc; see below) or by refitting the model with the outliers omitted.
+This last point can be evaluated by looking at other diagnostic parameters (leverage, deltabetas, etc (see below) or by refitting the model with the outliers omitted.
 (Deleting the outliers should only be done for the purpose of evaluating their impact on the model and they must be put back in the dataset.)
 In general, outliers contribute to the lack of fit of a model but often do not have an undue influence on it.
-An index plot of standardised Pearson residuals (1 per covariate pattern) is shown in Example 16.11, and the effect of removing the observations with the largest standardised residuals is shown in the continuation of that example.
+An index plot of standardised Pearson residuals (one per covariate pattern) is shown in Example 16.11 and the effect of removing the single observation with a very large standardised residual is shown in the continuation of that example.